Walmart faces backlash after customers receive email containing racial slur

 BENTONVILLE, Ark.
-(KNWA/KFTA) — Walmart released a statement to KNWA/FOX24 Monday, May 24, after customers took to social media to speak out about an email they received containing a racial slur.
+(KNWA/KFTA) – Walmart customers took to social media to speak out about an email they received containing a racial slur, prompting the big box store to issue a statement Monday blaming an “external bad actor.”

-The email sent out by the retail giant reportedly contained the slur in place of some customer’s names.
+The email the retail giant sent to Nexstar’s KNWA/FOX24 reportedly contained the slur in place of some customers’ names.

 Walmart spokesperson Payton McCormick said the emails were not sent by anyone affiliated with the company.